Sound Card: Integrated 8-Channel

 Buying a set of entry-level gaming speakers should never be an afterthought, and though we're not going to be purchasing a set of high-end Klipsch Promedia speakers, you can still get amazing game audio without breaking the bank.
 The optimum method of determining your choice of speakers is to actually listen to a few sets, using CD and game music to make the final determination.

 The Logitech X-530 5.1 speaker set is an exceptional choice at this price range.
 The overall power specifications are excellent for the class, with a total RMS of 70W, including a 25W sub-woofer and 45W in Satellites (2 x 7.4 watts front, 15.5 watts center, 2 x 7.4 watts rear), and gaming, movie and music output are all excellent for this class.
 The Logitech name also means that the X-530 speaker set is available at most of the major online vendors, so you will not have trouble finding it.

 Logitech has introduced an upgraded version of their low-cost 5.1 speakers, in the form of the X-540.
 The X-540 speakers feature the same RMS power specifications as the X-530, but the units have been restyled and it now includes a wired remote control pod.
-These are still a bit too expensive for our guide, but for a buyer with a bit of extra cash burning a hole in his or her pocket - or if you can catch one during a sale, it's a viable upgrade.
+These are still a bit too expensive for our guide, but for a buyer with a bit of extra cash burning a hole in his or her pocket, it might be a viable upgrade.